f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h3>11: Host</h3>

-Specifies the hostname / IP address of the computer running rotctld.
+Specifies the hostname / IP address of the computer to connect to.

 <h3>12: Port</h3>

-Specifies the TCP port number rotctld is listening on.
+Specifies the TCP port number to connect to.

 <h3>13: Azimuth Offset</h3>